specialistgeneralist/DIMESim/README.md

 <img src="figs/DIMESim.png" alt="Overview of the DIMESim model." style="display: block; margin-left: auto; margin-right: auto; max-width: 400px;">

 ## Requirements
-DIMESim has been tested on MATLAB R2021a and requires no additional toolboxes.
+DIMESim has been tested on MATLAB R2021a and requires `statistics_toolbox`.
 However, to run experiments in parallel using `SimRunner_par2()` (see below), you will require the  Parallel Computing Toolbox (`distrib_computing_toolbox`).
 However, the function checks for this at run time and reverts to serial processing if the toolbox is not available.

 You can check if you have the Parallel Computing Toolbox by running the following command in MATLAB:
 ```matlab